shrutimary15/Text-data-preparation/README.md

-# Text-data-preparation
+# Text-data-preparation-

+### Problem Statement:

-The repository inputs a text file consisting of questions and answers and forms a csv file as output which consists of one column as question and second column as answers.
+The Input file is a text file which has 54 questions and answers.
+Input file is extracted from PDF.
+A python program is to be written to extract questions and answers and create a csv file.
+The csv file will have two columns.
+First column is the question and the second column is the answer to the question.

+### Program Code:

+The program code can be found in [further.py] and the input text document is present in [input.txt]
+### Tools Used:

+PyCharm

+### Improvements Needed:

+On converting csv file from text file, inverted comma is read incorrectly.